AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 Organisations handling Māori data

 Any organisation processing information about Māori individuals or communities, whether through surveys, service delivery, research, or commercial operations, has responsibilities around Māori data sovereignty.
-When AI processes this data, the governance obligations are amplified.
+When AI processes this data, the obligations are amplified.
 Automated decisions, pattern recognition, and predictive analytics all raise specific concerns about how Māori data is used and who benefits from the insights generated.

 Government contractors and technology vendors